Ballad Builders - *Finished*

 “His eyes,” Daphne repeated skeptically.
 Gianna never went for the eyes; she wasn't the sentimental type.
 She usually favored biceps.

-“Oh, you should have seen
+“Oh, you should have

 them, D,” Gianna gushed.
 “They were so strange... and so beautiful... anyway, so I stopped...”

 Daphne listened patiently while Gianna recounted the series of events: how she let the man use her phone to call a cab, how she waited with him for a few minutes, and how she decided to give him a ride when the cab hadn't arrived yet and she noticed a group of men gathering at the end of the street.
 She took him to his apartment near Sapienza University, where he was teaching.
-An academic

 , Daphne thought.
-That's new

 .
 “Did he say what he teaches?”